“Help! I can’t Stop Eating Carbs!!!!!!!!!”

 I’ve had several clients over the years come in believing this very thing, that eating carbohydrates would make them fat.
 So, what they would do was go on these all high-protein and high-fat diets, eating only eggs, bacon, butter, steak, water, vodka, and whatever else had very low or no carbohydrates in it for a few days, sometimes a week or two, then having a carb binge, only to beat up on themselves again and again, hating themselves for doing “the wrong thing.”
 Have you ever done this, or some variation on this?

 Well, the truth of the matter is this, you can lose weight very quickly on an extremely low-carb diet.
 To say that’s not true would be a lie.
 However, it’s a bad idea.
 And it almost never works.
 And I know that because if it did, people would go on a very low-carb diet once, lose all the weight they wanted in a few weeks or months, and never look back.
+To avoid going on a low-carb diet and to find an alternative weight-loss method, many people looking to lose a few pounds often consider purchasing Private Label Weight Loss Capsules as they are supplements and so can be taken without having to fundamentally alter their existing diets or meal plans.
+It’s hard to completely cut out the carbs so this may be an easier workaround for most.

 Your body wants carbohydrates.
 It really does, and it runs more efficiently on carbohydrates and protein than on protein alone.
 Which is why starving yourself of carbohydrates will inevitably result in a carbohydrate binge (not to mention the strain it will put on your organs), and for most people, this isn’t usually a binge on garbanzo beans and yams, but on processed boxed foods (think Chips Ahoy, Twinkies, and Ben & Jerry’s).